 Every day we are inundated with reports about COVID-19: statistics, new cases, and worse.
 Every day we hear of how the coronavirus has impacted people all over the world, but we rarely if ever hear specific reports of its effect on blind and visually impaired individuals.

-Thus far we have spanned the globe, introducing blind guests from Around the world, from Australia and Malaysia, to the united kingdom, Trinidad and Tobago, Canada and the US.
-Today we hear a first-hand report from Joe Fishwick in England with her unique perspective on how the coronavirus has affected her and her family.
+Thus far we have spanned the globe, introducing blind guests from Around the world, from Australia and Malaysia, to the United Kingdom, Trinidad and Tobago, Canada and the US.
+Today we hear a first-hand report from Jo Fishwick in England with her unique perspective on how the coronavirus has affected her and her family.

 She is concerned with the health of her dog, Bruno, and is trying to get to the root of those problems.
 Like so many of us, she also speaks of the difficulty she finds in this time of social distancing, to get out and work him, and to maintain his routines as he had in the past.

-Joe has been very careful, even fastidious in safeguarding herself and her family, and was a bit apprehensive when the UK Lock Down orders were eased, but Her daughter’s 18th birthday occurred during this time, so she needed to have some kind of celebration.
+Jo has been very careful, even fastidious in safeguarding herself and her family, and was a bit apprehensive when the U.K. lock-down orders were eased, but Her daughter’s 18th birthday occurred during this time, so she needed to have some kind of celebration.
 While it probably wasn’t what they would have done prior to the pandemic, she did find herself in a pub, having to deal with social distancing: a difficult task at best.
-However, Joe still found this wonderful as she was able to see and chat with friends in person, rather than via phone, Zoom or Microsoft Teams, etc. Still no hugs though which Joe wishes would change in the “new normal”.
+However, Jo still found this wonderful as she was able to see and chat with friends in person, rather than via phone, Zoom or Microsoft Teams, etc. Still no hugs though which Jo wishes would change in the “new normal”.

-Listen as Joe describes her migration into social distancing and her ability to see the silver lining in each circumstance in which she finds herself.
+Listen as Jo describes her migration into social distancing and her ability to see the silver lining in each circumstance in which she finds herself.

 As usual, Blind Abilities has inserted excerpts from real news stories to enhance the report and paint a tine-line for you to better understand the sequence of the COVID-19 progression.